aymyo/huffman-coding-website/README.md

 You can find a hi-fi mockup design using Figma [here](https://www.figma.com/proto/TaNiNA46d7FmgJKxMaQCfi/Web---Huffman?node-id=542%3A427&scaling=scale-down-width&page-id=317%3A215&starting-point-node-id=542%3A427&hide-ui=1).

-As a curiosity, David A. Huffman, the author of the algorithm with his name, was also a pioneer in mathematical origami.The decorations of this page are inspired by the [diagrams of his models](https://erikdemaine.org/papers/Huffman_Origami5/paper.pdf).
+As a curiosity, David A. Huffman, the author of the algorithm with his name, was also a pioneer in mathematical origami.
+The decorations of this page are inspired by the [diagrams of his models](https://erikdemaine.org/papers/Huffman_Origami5/paper.pdf).

 <div align="center">